 Bed bugs are only found in gross motel beds

-While there may be some truth that this is a common place to find bed bugs, it’s not the only place they like to hang out.
+While there may be some truth that this is a common place to find bed bugs, they can be anywhere.
 They actually live in a variety of places beyond just beds.
 They can be found in furniture like couches, chairs, as well as luggage, and more.

 Bed bugs have been found in not just hotels (dumpy as well as fancy), but also apartments, condos, college dorms, laundromats, movie theaters and even sometimes hitching a ride on planes, buses, cabs, and in cars.
-They are also known to hitch hike on your clothes and luggage so if you do find yourself in a place that does have bed bugs, be careful not to bring them back home with you.
+They are also known to hitch hike on your clothes and luggage.
+If you do find yourself in a place that does have bed bugs, be careful not to bring them back home with you.

 Bed bugs only live in big cities

-It’s certainly true that bed bugs are much more common in bigger cities, but that isn’t the only place they are found.
-The main reason they tend to be in bigger cities is simply because it is easier for them to spread in places with close contact to humans combined with more frequent travelers passing through.
+It’s true that bed bugs are much more common in bigger cities.
+However, that isn’t the only place they are found.
+The main reason they tend to be in bigger cities is simple.
+It’s easier for them to spread in places with close contact to humans combined with more frequent travelers passing through.

 Anywhere there are apartments, condos, college dorms, etc. are all good locations for bed bugs.
-Bed bugs feed off of the blood of mammals so if they have a place to stay with a decent meal, bed bugs can live there.
+Bed bugs feed off of the blood of mammals.
+If there’s a place to stay with a decent blood meal, bed bugs can live there.

 You can tell if you have bed bugs based on the bites they leave